musurca/Icarus/README.md

 * nearby navaids
 * nearby airports

-NOTE: All headings are magnetic, calculated by magnetic declination based on the current date.
+NOTE: All headings are magnetic, calculated by magnetic declination at the airport on the current date via the IGRF-13 model.

 ### diagram
 ```